Biden: COVID long-haulers may qualify for disability

 The CDC said on its website that people who do not have symptoms in the days after they were infected can still have post-COVID conditions.
 Experts are continuing work to learn more about COVID long-haulers, the short- and long-term health effects associated with virus, who gets them and why.

-Copyright 2021 Gray Media Group, Inc. The Associated Press contributed to the report.
+Copyright 2021 KLTV.
+The Associated Press contributed to the report.
 All rights reserved.